h2oai/tutorials/Driverless AI/ES/tutorial-de-analysis-y-puntuacion-de-experimentos-de-machine-learning-enfoque-financiero/tutorial-de-analysis-y-puntuacion-de-experimentos-de-machine-learning-enfoque-financiero.md

 ### GINI, ACC, F1 F0.5, F2, MCC and Log Loss

-ROC and Prec-Recall curves are extremely useful to test a binary classifier because they provide visualization for every possible classification threshold.
+ROC and Pre-Recall curves are extremely useful to test a binary classifier because they provide visualization for every possible classification threshold.
 From those plots we can derive single model metrics like ACC, F1, F0.5, F2 and MCC.
 There are also other single metrics that can be used concurrently to evaluate models such as GINI and Log Loss.
 The following will be a discussion about the model scores  ACC, F1, F0.5, F2, MCC, GINI and Log Loss.
 The model scores are what the ML model optimizes to.

 #### GINI